 How To Curate Your Photo Content Into A Wonderful Story

-To tell a superb story with a collection of your photographs requires you to cull and curate them.
+To tell a superb story with a collection of your images requires you to cull photos and curate them.
 There’s no point in putting up every picture you’ve captured for your project.
 People will become bored because the narrative of your story will be blurred.

-In my previous article I wrote about the process of taking a series of photos that tell a story.
+In my previous article, I wrote about the process of taking a series of photos that tell a story.
 ‘How To Tell Terrific Stories With Your Photos’ is all about meaningful content creation.
-In this article I describe the process for choosing, captioning and curating photograph.
+In this article, I describe the process for choosing, captioning and curating photographs.
 I suggest reading my earlier blog post before continuing here.